ICBC Physio in BC: A Plain-English Guide to Coverage, Care, and Recovery

 What ICBC's pre-approval actually covers

-Under Enhanced Care — the model ICBC moved to in May 2021 — anyone injured in a BC motor vehicle crash is pre-approved for a defined set of treatments.
+Under Enhanced Care — the model ICBC moved to in May 2021 and which remains in effect as of 2026 — anyone injured in a BC motor vehicle crash is pre-approved for a defined set of treatments.
 The professions covered include physiotherapy, registered massage therapy, chiropractic care, kinesiology, counselling, psychology, and acupuncture, each with their own visit allotment.
 Pre-approval means the clinic can bill ICBC directly for those visits without you fighting for each one.
+At Launch Rehab's five Metro Vancouver locations, we direct-bill ICBC from the first session once you provide your claim number — no forms to fill out, no upfront payment while pre-approval is in place.

 A few things to keep in mind: